 January 03, 2012

-Monreal is a smalll, centuries old, picturesque community of less then a thousand inhabitants in the Eifel area in Germany.
-It has a castle in ruins, on a hill.
+Monreal, a small centuries old picturesque community of less then a thousand inhabitants in Germany's Eiffel area, has a castle in ruins on a hill, the Löwenburg (Lion Castle).

 Life and work

-In the foot of that hill there has been a dugged out house, which through the years has developed into an outsider art environment.
-In 1919 the house was bought by grandfather Meurer.
+Located at the foot of that hill a house through the years has developed into an art environment.
+In 1911 it was bought by grandfather Meurer.
 His son Fritz Meurer (1932-2003) lived there all his life.
-In 1959 Markus Meurer was born, and he lived there untill he had to quit in 2006.
+In 1959 Markus Meurer was born, and he lived there until he had to quit in 2006.

-Markus Meurer grew up in an artistic, creative family.
-His grandfather told him stories about worldly adventures and technical inventions.
-His father, Fritz Meurer, who was an autodidact visual artist, teached him working with wire, metal and stone.
+It was an artistic, creative family.
+Markus' grandfather told him stories about worldly adventures and technical inventions.
+His father, Fritz Meurer, an autodidact sculptor and visual artist, teached him working with wire, metal and stone.

-In the same way the exterior has been equipped with a variety of creative constructs and decorative items.
+In the same way the exterior has been equipped with a variety of constructions and decorative items.

 picture (2006) Peter Nieting